emironyuk/ClickHouse/docs/en/sql-reference/statements/grant.md

 **Notes**

-- The `MODIFY SETTING` privilege allows to modify table engine settings.
+- The `MODIFY SETTING` privilege allows modifying table engine settings.
 It doesn't affect settings or server configuration parameters.
 - The `ATTACH` operation needs the [CREATE](#grant-create) privilege.
 - The `DETACH` operation needs the [DROP](#grant-drop) privilege.
 - To stop mutation by the [KILL MUTATION](misc.md#kill-mutation) query, you need to have a privilege to start this mutation.
 For example, if you want to stop the `ALTER UPDATE` query, you need the `ALTER UPDATE`, `ALTER TABLE`, or `ALTER` privilege.